OUR UNIQUE SELLING POINTS

 Climate protection as pioneering work

-The University of Natural Resources and Applied Life Sciences Vienna is the first and only university worldwide to implement research-oriented climate mitigation projects in countries in the Global South.
-In line with the UN Sustainable Development Goals (SDGs), we aim to focus on the social value of the mitigation activities we conduct.
-Thus, the benefits of BOKU climate mitigation measures go far beyond the compensation of CO2 .
+As the first and only university worldwide, the University of Natural Resources and Life Sciences, Vienna (BOKU) implements research-oriented climate protection projects in countries of the Global South.
+In line with the UN Sustainable Development Goals (SDGs), these projects also take into account the economic and social aspects of the local population.
+As a result, the benefits of BOKU climate protection projects go far beyond mere CO2 offsetting

 Contribution to the UN Sustainability Development Goals

-To lead a "good life", education, economic self-determination, and social and ecological sustainability are indispensable.
-In addition to binding or preventing CO2 , BOKU mitigation projects also entail further benefits thanks to their focus on several Sustainable Development Goals (SDGs).
-Their fulfillment is guaranteed through professional evaluation and review by the scientific advisory board.
+For a "good life," education, economic self-determination, and social as well as ecological sustainability are essential.
+In addition to capturing or avoiding CO2 , BOKU climate protection projects provide further benefits by focusing on a variety of Sustainable Development Goals (SDGs).
+Their fulfillment is ensured through professional evaluation and review by the scientific advisory board.

 Long-term cooperation on site

-The close contact between our project sponsors and local actors not only strengthens participatory processes on-site but also allows for further research and teaching cooperation.
-A number of bachelor and diploma theses, dissertations, and articles entries in scientific journals have already been published based on data and results from the BOKU climate mitigation projects.
-These can help with the successful implementation of further mitigation measures and further ambitious projects.
+The close collaboration between our project partners and local stakeholders not only strengthens participatory processes on-site but also fosters further research and educational cooperation.
+Numerous bachelor's and master's theses, a dissertation, and contributions to scientific journals have already been published through the BOKU climate protection projects.
+You can help make additional climate protection projects a success.

 Overview